gjvoit/react-native-tutorials/notes.md

     - Evaluate all Reducers in reducers/index.js to get initial application state.
     - "Provider" - this is new to me.
 Need to research further whether this is new to Redux or just wasn't covered in previous courses.
     - mapStateToProps returns an object which takes a portion of the application state and makes it locally available to the component via this.props
+  - Redux convention to create a "types.js" file where you export the action types (instead of at top of actions/index.js)

+### Async Redux (Redux Thunk)